MUSIC LESSONS OVERVIEW

 Private lessons ensure that students get an opportunity to move at their own pace and not feel that they’re either: (a) getting left behind or (b) getting bored because the other students are moving too slowly.
 Private lesson students get more individual attention and feedback during their lessons, and the lesson plans are more easily customized according to their particular interests and musical tastes because they alone take the class.

 Group lessons however, can be a wonderful introduction to learning music.
 Because of the social nature of group lessons, they can actually be more fun for beginning students than privates, and thus create additional motivation and a greater sense of community than private lessons.
 We have had a number of students take group lessons for years, which can be very effective as long as the skill levels of the students in the same class are evenly matched.
 Additionally, the fees are lower for group lessons, making it a more economical choice.
-Most students taking group lessons however, will eventually move on to private lessons after a year (or sometimes less) because it’s often difficult to find other students that progress and learn at the exact same pace.
+Most students taking group lessons however, will eventually move on to private lessons after a few months (or sometimes less) because it’s often difficult to find other students that progress and learn at the exact same pace.

-Make up Lessons
+Make Up Lessons

-We offer lessons in the greater Los Angeles area to students from the age of 2-adult.
+We offer lessons in the greater Los Angeles area to students from the age of 2 – adult.
 We currently have students that are preschool age, and also students who are in their 70’s and 80’s taking lessons with us.

 For more information on what ages are the best fit for a class, program or particular instrument, please visit the program page of your choice, or just give us a call!